Would you like to learn how to play piano boogie woogie within just a few minutes?

 Let’s play with both hands

-Finally, now that you’ve practiced the left and right hands separately, it’s time to put them together to make an awesome piano boogie sound – one that Jerry Lee Lewis would be proud of!
+Finally, now that you’ve practised the left and right hands separately, it’s time to put them together to make an awesome piano boogie sound – one that Jerry Lee Lewis would be proud of!

 To play this correctly you need to play the left hand first followed by the right hand chord, which is played in between the left hand each time.
 Here is what it will sound like –